sanjeshpathak/realtimedashboardplatform/README.md

  <tr>
   <td>Widget Type
   </td>
-  <td>Data Format for publishing to data to the widget
+  <td>Sample Data Format for publishing to data to the widget
   </td>
   <td>Widget on HTML
   </td>